 a.
 Approaching people overboard from the downwind side.

 b.
 If a fire breaks out on the distressed vessel, water rescue gear must be approached from the upwind side.

 (6) When mooring with a ship in distress or between rafts, rope-throwing guns and the necessary mooring lines should be available ahead of time.

 (7) Persons in distress should be rescued from the side in the mid-ship area.

-(8) When collecting boat life saving equipment in high winds and waves, the hook should be hooked before and after at the same time; if this is not possible, the front hook should be hung first, followed by the back hook.
+(8) When collecting water rescue equipment like boat in high winds and waves, the hook should be hooked before and after at the same time; if this is not possible, the front hook should be hung first, followed by the back hook.
 When the ship is swinging sideways from one side to the other, the hooking should be done.